But if you ask me for my top must-go place in this part of the U.S.?

 Art Ortega is not Navajo, and the fact that the biggest business in Monument Valley is now technically out of Navajo hands does not sit well with many of the locals who have been trying to build businesses here for decades.

 I realize that we were only hearing Loyal's side of the story and that I can't fully understand the politics going on there since I'm a white girl from Ohio.
 But this story isn't unique to Monument Valley; this is just one of many examples of how Native Americans have been marginalized and denied opportunities, sometimes even on their own land.

 Loyal said that there are many local Navajo who would like to completely restructure how the Monument Valley Tribal Park operates, in order to keep more control and regulation (and money) in Navajo hands.

-I've written before about how poorly Native Americans have traditionally been treated in the U.S., so hearing such a strong vote for self-efficacy from Loyal actually made me really happy.
+I've written before about how poorly Indigenous peoples have traditionally been treated in the U.S., so hearing such a strong vote for self-efficacy from Loyal actually made me really happy.

 Sure, it would make it more difficult for tourists to visit Monument Valley if they set stricter limits on how and when people could see the park.
 But I personally think it would be worth it, so long as it meant that the traditions and stories of Monument Valley were protected and preserved.

 Because even though many people associate Monument Valley solely with its landscape, the park has so many more stories to it if you just take the time to look and listen.

 How to visit Monument Valley